yurimann/first-ajax/README.md

 ### Practice
 1. Ensure that each of the `done`, `fail`, and `always` callbacks at least applies a meaningful console.log message.
-2. Switch back and forth between the `/ping` and `/pong` URLs, reloading the page each time.
+2. Switch back and forth between the `/ping` and `/pong` URLs, reloading the page and running your request each time.
 What do you see in your Developer Tools?
 What messages show up in your console?

 ## Step 7 - The Hive Mind (Shared State)
-You and your fellow classmates all been interacting with the same server, hosted on Heroku.
-That's what makes today's assignment different from the Tic-Tac-Toe and Circle Games.
-The State (AKA memory, data, information) is stored on the _server_, not locally on your browser.
-Our Jazzy Front-End Applications can now speak to a server with a database, just like our Non-AJAX rails apps from weeks 3 and 4.
+You and your fellow classmates all been interacting with the same server, hosted on the internet, as a Heroku app.
+That's what makes today's assignment different from a standalone in-browser app or game.
+The State (AKA memory, data, information) is stored on the _server_, not just locally on your browser.
+Our Jazzy Front-End Applications can speak to a server with a database, just like our Non-AJAX Rails apps from weeks 3 and 4.

 To prove to you that you are all connected, we're going to change URL's once again.

 ### Practice
 1. Comment out your second AJAX request
 2. Build a third AJAX request that retrieves the info at the `/count` URL.
-Again, send no data, and expect 'text' type data in response.
+Again, bind it to the `<button>` click, send no data, and expect 'text' in response.
-3. Investigate your network tab.
-This is a shared count of the total number of bitmakers to ever visit this URL.
+3. Run your request and investigate your Network tab.
+This is a shared count of the total number of Bitmakers to ever visit this URL.
 Ask your neighbour what number they got and compare.
-Try refreshing and compare again!
+Run your request a few times and compare again!

-## Step 7 - Sending Data with your Request
+## Step 8 - Sending Data with your Request
 It's time for our AJAX request to send information TO the server, in addition to getting responseData FROM the server.
 We do this by supplying a JavaScript object as `data` in our call to `$.ajax`.
 It is a set of key-value pairs and looks like this:

 ```